eslint/eslint/docs/rules/space-before-function-parentheses.md

 };
 ```

-The following patterns are considered warnings when configured `{"anonymous": "never", "named": "always"}`:
+The following patterns are considered problems when configured `{"anonymous": "never", "named": "always"}`:

 ```js
 function foo() {